 We use the Centre for Literacy in Primary Education planning as a basis for our English lessons.
-This gives each year group a vast range of enriching texts to choose from, all suggested by CLPE for their ability to deepen and engage a variety of writers.
+This gives each year group a vast range of enriching texts to choose from, all suggested by CLPE for their ability to deepen their appreciation and engage with a variety of writers.
 The children have an English lesson every day with these high quality texts driving the themes of their learning.
-They are exposed to a wide range of adventurous vocabulary which in turn they then use in their writing.
-Children’s writing is celebrated every fortnight with the ‘writers award’, presented in assembly to children who have particularly excelled in a writing target.
+They are exposed to a wide range of adventurous vocabulary which in turn they then incorporated in their writing.
+Children’s writing is celebrated every fortnight with the ‘Writer's Award’, presented in assembly to children who have excelled in a particular writing target.

 Children are encouraged to engage with their reading in a variety of ways, from discussion with teachers to book reviews and recommendations for their peers.
 Each class has their own book corner full of different genres and text types, designed to build and challenge each child's reading preferences.
-Within the heart of the school we have a fantastic library that holds a range of reference, topic and general knowledge books available to all children to borrow.
-We also have a school twitter account that lets children connect with their favourite authors, asking advice about their inspirations, methods and recommendations.
-Look at our page to see who’s responded.
+Within the heart of the school we have a fantastic library that holds a range of reference, topic and general knowledge books available for all children to borrow.
+We also have a school Twitter account that lets children connect with their favourite authors, asking advice about their inspirations, methods and recommendations.
+Look at our page to see who has responded.

 With over 10,000 children's books published each year, sometimes it is difficult to know where to start picking the next read.
 Although the class reading corners and library are well stocked, this is only a small selection of children's literature.
 Below are some links and suggestions that offer guidance on where to start.

 Children's oracy is also of high importance and this is developed through discussions and debates.
 Children also have the opportunity to perform several times throughout the year in assemblies and drama productions.
 In November, we held our first inter-house poetry slam, affording every child the chance to learn and perform poetry in front of their peers.
 At different times throughout the year, each class presents an assembly to their parents, exhibiting the information, skills and work they have developed in their topics.